flawedmatrix/cluster-api/docs/proposals/20220125-ipam-integration.md

   // Gateway is the network gateway of network the address is from.
   Gateway string `json:"gateway,omitempty"`

+  // Nameservers is the dns servers and search domains to be configured on the machine.
+  Nameservers IPAddressNameservers `json:"nameservers,omitempty"`
 }

 // IPAddress is a representation of an IP Address that was allocated from an IP Pool.